ITV Meridian: Identity

 The Meridian logo introduced in 1991.

 During Meridian's years as an independent broadcaster their on-screen idents typically featured a form-up of their logo.
 From their launch this featured an exploding mix of orange, yellow and blue, which came together to form the distinctive sun/moon face logo.
 The unusual logo design was reportedly inspired by maritime images (the sun/moon face is a recurring feature on compasses, sextants and other nautical artefacts used in the navigation of ships), appropriately reflecting the south's long seafaring history.
 The name "Meridian", which derives from the Latin meridionālis meaning "of the south", may also be linked to the Prime Meridian (the boundary between the Western and Eastern Hemispheres of the globe, and a key landmark in the measurement of time), which passes through the middle of the region, although this has not been confirmed.

 On 2 September 1996, this ident was replaced by one with a deep purple/blue background and an emphasis on the deep colours of the logo, as well as a smoother form-up.
 This ident was replaced on 5 October 1998 by one with a yellow background and featuring a small ITV logo underneath the Meridian name.
 On 8 November 1999, the emphasis was on the network's hearts logo, with a very small Meridian logo only featuring at the end of the form-up.
 This look was in use until October 2002 when ITV1 in England and Wales abandoned local continuity and idents.
 The only exceptions were ITV1 idents shown before regional programming, which featured the word "Meridian" below the ITV1 logo.
 However, even this did not last, and only a few years later these regional idents were dropped.
+On 2 February 2004, a regional caption was replaced with a generic "ITV Meridian" logo, the official name of the franchise.
 Meridian for a while managed to retain some identity by featuring their (sun/moon face) logo on the local weather forecast, as well as the news desk of Meridian News and Meridian Tonight.
 However, the logo was completely removed in 2004, last seen at the start of the late-night weather forecast on 5 December 2004.
-On 1 February 2005, it was replaced with a generic "ITV Meridian" logo, the official name of the franchise.

 ITV Meridian logo used from 2006 to 2013.

 Since 2006, all idents have been generic to the entire network with no difference between regions and only the ITV1 name being used.
 On 14 January 2013, the station's on-air identity was changed to ITV, along with all other ITV plc-owned franchises.

 From September 2014, however, Meridian's identity was revived by an announcement (including the sub-region) immediately prior to the evening edition of ITV Meridian News.